jluxeg/pixelpainter.studio/CONTRIBUTING.md

 ## Making Your Contribution

 The rest of this document will be a step-by-step guide to setting up the repository and crafting a PR, assuming the reader has little prior knowledge.\
+Of course you can always use the [GitHub Desktop GUI](https://desktop.github.com/) to handle your interactions with git as well.\
 If anything in this document is unclear or can be improved, [open an issue](https://github.com/jluxeg/pixelpainter.studio/issues) about it.

 ### 1. Prepare the local development environment